ws-garcia/VBA-CSV-interface/home/getting_started.md

 * RFC-4180_HalfQ.csv: Quote Half of the fields (6 fields)
 * RFC-4180_AllQ.csv: Quote All twelve (12) fields

-__NOTE: Some projects was excluded from the benchmark due they does not complies with the RFC4180 standard__. {: .fs-3 .fw-300 }
+__NOTE: Some projects was excluded from the benchmark due they does not complies with the RFC4180 standard__.{: .fs-3 .fw-300 }

 |*Procedure (Author)*|*RFC-4180_QHO.csv*|*RFC-4180_HalfQ.csv*|*RFC-4180_AllQ.csv*|
 |:--------------------------|-----------------:|----------------:|----------------:|